Harvest Christian Fellowship

-Harvest Christian Fellowship is a Baptist Evangelical multi-site megachurch based in Riverside, California, affiliated with the Calvary Chapel Association and the Southern Baptist Convention.
+Harvest Christian Fellowship is a Non-denominational Evangelical multi-site church based in Riverside, California, affiliated with the Calvary Chapel Association, and with the Southern Baptist Convention.

 History

 Harvest Christian Fellowship was founded in 1973 by Greg Laurie, who has been the senior pastor since that time.

 In 2009, it opened a new building, with a 5,000-seat auditorium, a gymnasium, and a High School.

-In 2017, while remaining a member of the Calvary Chapel Association, the church became a member of the Southern Baptist Convention, after a request from Laurie, because of the important programs of national and international evangelization of the latter.
+In 2017, while remaining a member of the Calvary Chapel Association, the church partnered with the Southern Baptist Convention, after a request from Laurie, because of the important programs of national and international evangelization of the latter.